ro-berto/build/scripts/slave/README.md

 run the simulation tests in `test` mode, which checks to see that the expectation files match the current recipe code, but doesn't emit the new JSON files if it finds a descrepancy.

+## Recipes documentation
+The recipe code in this directory (modules in `recipe_modules` and recipes in `recipes`) have some documentation in them, in the standard Python docstring style.
+You can view this documentation by reading the files.
+The recipe system also has a way to generate documentation for a set of recipes.
+Running `./recipes.py doc` from this directory will generate a `README.recipes.md` file.
+This file may be easier to use than directly browsing the files themselves.